YogiBear12/Halfin/README.md

 > AI was used in the making of this fork.

 [Wholphin](https://github.com/damontecres/Wholphin) is an open-source Android TV client for Jellyfin.
 It aims to provide a different app UI that's inspired by Plex for users interested in migrating to Jellyfin.
-This fork aims to implement quality of life changes to enhance the UX and bring it more in line with the Plex experience.
+This fork aims to implement my own personal quality of life changes to enhance the UI and bring it more in line with the Plex app for Android TV.

 <img width="1280" alt="Home" src="assets/home.png" />